Hylje5000/placeseteli/README.md

 # PlaceSeteli

-Add a nice placeholder tonnin seteli for your web app.
-_(It's like placekitten but with finnish humor)_
+Add a nice placeholder tonnin seteli for your web app, visit it at [seteli.gona.fi](https://seteli.gona.fi) _(It's like placekitten but with finnish humor)_

 ## How It Works